12 Retirement Moves to Make In 2025

 7. Take your RMD if required

 Maybe you got divorced or married, or your children are now adults.
 Maybe it’s as simple as your wishes changing over time, or you want to designate someone to manage your healthcare directives or finances.
-Whatever your reasons for updating your estate plan, doing so before the end of the year will give you the satisfaction of knowing your wishes will be carried out upon your passing.
+Whatever your reasons for updating your estate plan, doing so in the new year gives you the satisfaction of knowing your wishes will be carried out upon your passing.

 9. Rethink services and subscriptions